powered by

 The market in the 20th century

 Towards the end of the 19th century, the Christmas Market became less important.
-It shifted to various venues within the city, and was only revived in the 1930s.
 The National Socialists made good use of the well-established traditional event which enhanced Nuremberg's image as the "Treasure Chest of the German Reich" and was a welcome supplement to their own calendar of festive events.
 In 1933, the Christmas Market moved back to the Main Market Square and was a much romanticised event.
 An actress dressed up as a christmas angel, accompanied by two golden christmas tree fairies, recited a prologue, a children's choir sang, and church bells rang.
 During World War II, no Christmas Market was held in Nuremberg.

 After World War II